Humanities and Communication

 Language and Literature

-Research in modern and contemporary Chinese and/or Sinophone literatures—particularly (but not exclusively) related to the representation of otherness or the interactions between the Chinese-speaking and Western worlds.
-Approaches to these aspects from the standpoints of comparative literature, translation studies, critical theory, intellectual theory and thought.
+Research on contemporary Chinese and/or Sinophone literatures, particularly (but not exclusively) related to the representation of otherness, social tensions, or interactions between the Sinophone and Western worlds.
+Approaches to these aspects from the perspectives of comparative literature, translation studies, critical theory, intellectual history, and thought.

 Dr. Carlos Prado-Fonts